ProjectRazon/Razon/vault/Music Production/Rhythm.md

 # Rhythm

 **Rhythm** is the temporal structure of music.
-It describes when and for how long [[Sound and Waveforms|sounds]] are to be played during the course of a given musical piece.
+It describes when and for how long [[Sound|sounds]] are to be played during the course of a given musical piece.

 # Beats